City of Owatonna Stormwater Management

-A special thank you to Catholic Daughters of the Americas for the adoption of the Autumn Hills Rain Gardens and to Steele County Child Care Association for the adoption of the Rose Street Rain Garden.
+A special thank you to Catholic Daughters of the Americas (below) for the adoption of the Autumn Hills Rain Gardens and to Steele County Child Care Association for the adoption of the Rose Street Rain Garden.

 REPORT WATER POLLUTION

 To report spills, dumping or draining of pollutants to the street, storm drain, drainageway, or waterway, call Brad Rademacher Water Quality Specialist at 507-774-7300.
 For spill emergencies after normal business hours, please contact the Fire Department.

 Click here to Report a potential Illicit Discharge